Food & Drinks

 Clothing: We recommend bringing a long sleeve shirt, sweatshirt, and/or sweater.
 Even in very warm months, the winds can make it feel a lot cooler in the evenings.
 A few other items not to forget: swimsuits, sandals, sunglasses, and a hat.

-Towels: Linens are provided, which includes one bath towel per person.
-Many clients prefer to have more than one towel (for lying outside on the yacht) so we highly recommend packing a beach towel or purchasing one in Athens.
+Towels: Linens are provided, which includes a few towels per person.
+If you would prefer to have your own beach towel we recommend packing or purchasing one in Athens.

 Our yachts are conveniently located at Alimos Marina, which is 15 min from the center of Athens and 35 min from the Athens airport.
 There are a few different ways to get there:

-- Take a taxi.
+- Take a taxi/Uber.
 Tell them “Alimos Marina in Kalamaki” and they will know where to take you.
 The cost per taxi is about €40-60 and it takes 30-45 min from the airport.
-The time and cost is much less from the center of Athens.
+The time and cost is less from the center of Athens.

 - Take the Tram.
 This is an affordable option from the center of Athens.
 You will just need to get off on the Marina Alimos stop on the blue/green line.